wavemaker/docs/learn/how-tos/importing-webservice-with-different-pagination-type.md

 ---
 ---

-In this document we will learn how we can import a webservice that has pagination different from the one supported in WM.
+In this document we will learn how we can import a webservice that has pagination different from the one supported [Spring framework] (https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/Page.html).

 ## Introduction

 If a webservice has request/response parameters as below, then the widgets (like datatable, list etc.,) will be able to detect pagination and the server side pagination will work out of the box for the widgets.
 The below response is a spring's [Page](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/Page.html) object.
-But, if the request/response parameters differs from the below, then the server side pagination will not work.
-We will have to invoke the API inside a javaservice and explicitly return a Page object from the javaservice.

 **Request**: